Non-classical properties of the e.m. near field of an atom in spontaneous light emission: The decay of a two-level atom: dipolar and multipolar contributions to the near-field.

-As is well-established in the standard theory of photodetection \cite{GlauberKoh,Foxmulder,HarocheRaimond}, the modulus squared of $\bm{\psi}_\perp\left(\mathbf{x},t\right)$ in the expression (\ref{eq:GeneralWaveFunction}) is proportional to the probability of detecting a photon at time $t$ in a detector located at position $\mathbf{x}$ and can be interpreted as a kind of photon wave function.
+As is well-established in the standard theory of photodetection \cite{GlauberKoh,Foxmulder,HarocheRaimond}, the modulus squared of $\bm{\psi}_\perp\left(\mathbf{x},t\right)$ in the expression (\ref{eq:GeneralWaveFunction}) is proportional to the probability of detecting a photon at time $t$ in a detector located at position $\mathbf{x}$ and can be interpreted as a kind of photon wave function\footnote{The interpretation is unambiguous in the single photon case, as discussed in Ref. \cite{Aspect}, which is precisely the case that we are dealing with here.}.
 In analogy with the classical Poynting density, the photon wave function $\bm{\psi}_\perp\left(\mathbf{x},t\right)$ can also be interpreted as the single photon electric field generated by the quantum dipole.
 In the rest of the paper we shall thus, depending on the context, sometimes call $\bm{\psi}_\perp$ the photon wave function, and sometimes the single photon (transverse) electric field, keeping in mind that it is a quantum quantity, not to be confused with the average electric field for instance, which is equal to zero in the case of a single photon state.
 It also differs from the classical electric field by the fact that it is a complex-valued field.